 Not all of us are looking for coastal properties of course, but beachside suburbs are certainly on the wish lists of many Australian investors, and the accessibility and price ranges of properties in that category, certainly offer some insight into the cities as a whole.
 If harbour views or beachside living are a priority, a move to Adelaide can be the difference between being a have or a have not, given the dramatic differences in prices.
 Moving more broadly across the city though, suburban Adelaide offers properties that are well beyond the expectations of buyers who are sadly accustomed to Sydney and Melbourne prices.
-Not only is there a greater offering of larger properties available, within the scope of a reasonable budget, investment in suburban Adelaide presents some of the nation’s strongest growth opportunities.
+Not only is there a greater offering of larger properties available in areas like the Adelaide Hills, within the scope of a reasonable budget, investment in just outside of Adelaide presents some of the nation’s strongest growth opportunities.

 Although Adelaide offers wide ranging affordability, there are specific areas that offer great deals, ensuring you get more bang for your buck.
 Because Adelaide started out with such great urban design, many of its inner urban suburbs are 1 to 3 kilometres from the CBD – that’s walking distance to work for some people!
 Many inner urban areas are currently undergoing somewhat of a transformation as industry is relocated further out of residential zones and the ‘cool cred’ of former warehouse and factory precincts attracts younger buyers.